Shaping chaos in bilayer graphene cavities: Results

-The Poincaré sections in Fig.~\ref{FIG5} are constructed by recording the arclength coordinate $s$ and incidence angle $\theta$ whenever a ray intersects a fixed reference edge of the hexagon, over $5\times10^5$ collisions.
-When the boundary is aligned with a crystalline $C_3$ axis, the warped reflection rule is commensurate with the boundary symmetry.
-As a result, the warped reflection rule effectively reduces to ordinary specular reflection \cite{seemann2023gate}.
-Successive reflections recur along a small set of preferred directions.
-Consecutive reflections therefore repeat only a small set of incidence angles, and the resulting Poincaré section collapses into a few discrete lines rather than filling the available phase space (see Fig.~\ref{FIG5}(a)).
-The motion is confined to these invariant lines, consistent with pseudo-integrable dynamics.
+We visualize the semiclassical ray dynamics of the cavity through the Poincaré sections shown in Fig.~\ref{FIG5}.
+These sections are constructed by recording the arclength coordinate s along a fixed reference edge and the momentum variable $p = \sin \varphi$ where $\varphi$, where $\varphi$ is the incidence angle, each time a ray intersects that edge over $5\times10^5$ collisions.
+When the cavity boundary is aligned with a crystalline $C_3$ axis, which corresponds to the unrotated case $\theta = 0$, the warped reflection rule becomes commensurate with the boundary symmetry and effectively reduces to ordinary specular reflection~\cite{seemann2023gate}.
+As a consequence, successive reflections recur along a small set of preferred directions, repeatedly sampling only a discrete set of incidence angles.
+The corresponding Poincaré section therefore collapses into a few distinct lines rather than filling the accessible phase space, as seen in Fig.~\ref{FIG5}(b).
+The motion is confined to these invariant lines, a signature of pseudointegrable dynamics.

-After rotating the cavity by $15^\circ$, this commensurability is lost.
-The warped reflection rule becomes incommensurate with the boundary, and incidence angles no longer recur coherently.
-The resulting Poincaré section displays a dense but structured phase-space pattern consistent with the quasi-ergodic regime discussed by Wang \emph{et al}~\cite{wang2022statistical}: the trajectory becomes dense in phase space, but the point cloud remains pronounced non-uniform even after long evolution times.
-Compared to Fig.~\ref{FIG5}(c), bands of enhanced density and filamentary streaks persist across the section, and the occupancy of phase space shows clear variations in the coordinates $(s,p)$ (see Fig.~\ref{FIG5}(b)).
-This slow, non-uniform phase-space filling provides a classical counterpart to the spectral crossover discussed above.
+Upon rotating the BLG cavity by $\theta = 15^\circ$, the reflection rule associated with the warped Fermi surface becomes incommensurate with the cavity geometry, and the incidence angles no longer recur coherently.
+The resulting Poincaré section, shown in Fig.~\ref{FIG5}(c), exhibits a dense yet structured phase-space pattern consistent with the quasi-ergodic regime described in Ref.~\cite{wang2022statistical}: trajectories become dense in phase space, but the distribution of points remains markedly non-uniform even after long evolution times.
+Specifically, the rotated BLG cavity displays bands of enhanced density and filamentary streaks across the section, with pronounced variations in phase-space occupancy.
+This type of slow and non-uniform filling of phase space provides a classical counterpart to the spectral and eigenstate crossover from pseudointegrability to chaos discussed above.
+By contrast, a genuinely ergodic billiard would yield Poincaré points that fill the allowed domain nearly uniformly within short times, as illustrated for a mirror-reflecting irrational hexagon in Fig.~\ref{FIG5}(d) (see \textit{Supplementary Material} for further details).

-For comparison, Fig.~\ref{FIG5}(c) shows a mirror-reflecting irrational hexagon.
-The Poincaré points fill the allowed domain uniformly, demonstrating genuinely ergodic behavior.
-Compared to Fig.~\ref{FIG5}(b), the trajectory fills the phase space uniformly after only a short time.